bwqr/yelken-book/src/announcement.md

 All the features you can get in the SaaS version will be available to you, too.
 You only need to manage all the required resources by yourself.
 For example, if you need to utilize the observability feature of Yelken, you may need to set up a time series database to collect metrics periodically.

-To achieve providing Yelken as a SaaS product, Yelken employs a license that only restricts its usage when another company wants to provide Yelken as a SaaS product.
+To keep this product as a revenue source for Yelken, Yelken employs a license that only restricts its usage when another company wants to provide Yelken as a SaaS product.
 The following section talks about this license.

 ## License
 Yelken is currently licensed with Business Source License 1.1.
 This license is not meant to prevent any **individual** from benefitting Yelken.
 Individuals can use and deploy Yelken to production.
+Individuals can also use Yelken to provide paid support to setup and manage Yelken for their customers.
 Even companies can utilize Yelken to manage their websites.
 The primary motivation behind choosing this license is to prevent a company from providing Yelken as a SaaS product without acquiring an explicit license.